flowun/gardnerChessAi/README.md

 ----
 ## Installation and Usage

-### How to install?
+### How to install
 - clone the repository
-- install the dependencies (if you have conda, you can use the gardnerChessAi.yml file with the terminal command `conda env create -f gardnerChessAi.yml` to create a conda environment with all the dependencies)
+- install the dependencies (if you have conda and want to use a gpu (only possible on wsl2/linux), you can use the gardnerChessAi.yml file with the terminal command
+`conda env create -f gardnerChessAi.yml` to create a conda environment with all the dependencies)

 ### Packages with Versions